Protocols

 Adding Protocol Conformance with an Extension

 You can extend an existing type to adopt and conform to a new protocol, even if you don’t have access to the source code for the existing type.
 Extensions can add new properties, methods, and subscripts to an existing type, and are therefore able to add any requirements that a protocol may demand.
-For more about extensions, see Extensions.
+For more about extensions, see Extensionsarrow-up-right.

 For example, this protocol, called TextRepresentable, can be implemented by any type that has a way to be represented as text.
 This might be a description of itself, or a text version of its current state: